DarkFlare69/MK7-Item-Wheel-Generator/README.md

 Run the .exe and input your information.
 Then, copy the code to your Gateway's .txt file, or my NTR plugin's source code, depending on what you choose.

 # Credits
-DarkFlare - Program and item hack
+DarkFlare - Program and item hack\n
 RyDog - Support